maximilianoest/matlabSimulationNMR/README.txt

     parameters.
 - nearestNeigbours is used if one case for NN should be used and nearestNeighbourCases is used if multiple NN cases should be considered
+- in some files a RESULTS directory is used.
+This directory will not be shipped with a github clone but can be found on the server and must be downloaded separately.